Danie10/warp-cli-gui/README.md

 ## License
 This software is available under the GPL-3.0.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/> for more info.

-# Functionality
+## Functionality
 - Status button toggles connect or disconnect from WARP
 - Family mode can be toggled between Full, Malware, Off
 - Current settings displayed and refreshed if changed (press refresh button)
 - Current stats displayed and refreshed if refresh button pressed (manual refresh only right now)

 ## Todo's on the Road Map
-- Connect/Disconnect button action
+- Connect/Disconnect button action (test it more as sometimes manual refresh needed after reconnection to show green)
 - Pull though current Family Mode status to radio buttons
 - Fix spacings and layout
 - "Always stay connected" option setting